Suraiya (film): Plot

-This film based is on the story of Suraiya, a Sikh woman, during the 1947 partition between India and Pakistan.
+This film is based on the story of Suraiya, a Sikh woman, during the 1947 partition between India and Pakistan.
 Suraiya had lost her parents, sister and brother during the 1947 partition.
-She stayed in Rawalpindi by taking shelter in a Muslim's family home.
+She stayed in Rawalpindi by taking shelter in a Muslim family's home.
 She converted to Islam from Hindu.
 Later, the Authority of Madrasa decided to give her a chance to join as a teacher in Madrasa.

-Senior teacher Ibrahim was impressed by Suraiya and proposed her father to marry her.
+Senior teacher Ibrahim was impressed by Suraiya and proposed to her father to marry her.
 Their conjugal life was running well, and Suraiya gave birth to a son named Omar.
-However, their situation was changed when Suraiya's brother came from India to look for her.
+However, their situation changed when Suraiya's brother came from India to look for her.
 Then, it was found out that Suraiya was a Sikh, and she lost all respect.

 Suraiya could handle her outside situation but could not handle her own home because Omar could not accept Suraiya as his mother and he started to hate her because she was a Sikh.

 Suraiya lost all hope and decided to sacrifice her life.